Back to top

 A high cholesterol level in healthy adults is usually a total cholesterol figure over 5mmol/L. But this can vary a lot between individuals, so a healthy level for you may be an unhealthy level for somebody else.
 It’s important to factor in things like your age and BMI, for example.

-For more information, see our section: Diagnosis of high cholesterol.
+For more information, see our section on diagnosis of high cholesterol.

 A high level of certain types of cholesterol can increase your risk of cardiovascular disease such as heart disease and stroke.

-For more information, see our section: About high cholesterol.
+For more information, see our section on high cholesterol.

 You shouldn’t eat too much saturated fat if you have high cholesterol.
 And it’s best not to drink too much alcohol.

-For more information, see our section: Causes of high cholesterol.
+For more information, see our section on causes of high cholesterol.

 How to start exercising